U54Bioinformatics/PhylinSic_Project/README.md

 The `cellranger` directory contains the output from the CellRanger preprocessing.
 Each subdirectory of `cellranger` should contain the data for a sample.
+The name of that subdirectory should be the sample name.
 Although CellRanger creates many files, the only ones we are about are the BAM files `possorted_genome_bam.bam` that contain the alignments for samples.
-All the other files are ignored.
+All other files are ignored.
 Please do not move the BAM files, or we won't be able to find them.

 `genome.fa` is the FASTA-formatted file containing the reference genome that the BAM files were aligned to.
 This needs to be the same